mozilla/python_mozaggregator/README.md

 The following Env vars need to be set up in hiera-sops POSTGRES_HOST, POSTGRES_RO_HOST, POSTGRES_PASS There are jenkins pipeline jobs to deploy this.
 See cloudops-deployment/projects/mozaggregator for details

+## Enabling and Disabling Metrics
+To completely disable viewing of a metric, add it to the `METRICS_BLACKLIST`.
+No matter how this is deployed, users will never be able to see that metric.

+### Release Metrics
+By default, release metrics are not allowed by the service.
+To enable a specific release metric, add it to `PUBLIC_RELEASE_METRICS`.
+It will then be viewable publically.

+To enable all release metrics (except those in `METRICS_BLACKLIST`), set the envvar `ALLOW_ALL_RELEASE_METRICS` to "True".

+### Pre-Release Metrics
+To disable a metric for prerelease only (in effect, allowing it for viewing internally only), add it to `PRERELEASE_METRICS_BLACKLIST`.

 ## API
 Aggregates are made available through a HTTP API.
 There are two kinds of aggregates: per submission date (date a ping is received by the server) and per build-id (date the submitting product was built).